-Conservation of natural habitats and implementation of Article 4 of the Convention, as well as of Resolutions (89) 1, (96) 3, (96) 4, (98) 5, (98) 6 and Recommendations (89) 14, (89) 15 and (89) 16 of the Standing Committee.
+Ensuing the conservation of natural habitats and the implementation of Article 4 of the Convention, as well as of Resolutions (89) 1, (96) 3, (96) 4, (98) 5, (98) 6 and Recommendations (89) 14, (89) 15 and (89) 16 of the Standing Committee.

-Setting-up of the Emerald Network of Areas of Special Conservation Interest (ASCI) in Europe, and developing the Pan-European Ecological Network.
+Setting-up of the Emerald Network of Areas of Special Conservation Interest (ASCI) in Europe, and contributing to the development of the Pan-European Ecological Network.

-The development of the Emerald Network provides the participating countries with an important instrument for identifying and monitoring areas of special conservation interest being of the Pan-European importance in their national territories.
-It is also a tool to assist Contracting Parties in meeting their obligations under the Bern Convention and the CBD, particularly new CBD Aichi targets, e.g. on terrestrial and marine protected areas, endangered species, invasive alien species, etc..
+The development of the Emerald Network provides the participating countries with an important instrument for identifying and monitoring areas of special conservation interest being of Pan-European importance in their national territories.
+It is also a tool to assist Contracting Parties in meeting their obligations under the Bern Convention and the CBD, particularly CBD Aichi targets, e.g. on terrestrial and marine protected areas, endangered species, invasive alien species, etc..
 It further prepares non EU Member States to meet the requirements of the EU Birds and Habitats Directives in view of a possible future accession.

-In 2012, efforts will focus on the scientific assessment and validation of data provided by Contracting Parties which have completed Phase I of the Emerald Network constitution process (6 South-eastern Europe countries), in view of their future presentation to the Standing Committee for analysis and possible adoption.
-A new joint Council of Europe/European Commission project is under discussion to be implemented as from 2013 in 7 Central and Eastern European countries, and the South Caucasus, as a follow-up to the joint programme implemented in 2009-2011 in the region.
+In 2013, efforts will continue on the scientific assessment and validation of data provided by Contracting Parties which have completed Phase I of the Emerald Network constitution process (Norway and Switzerland) and in supporting Parties which are already working on Phase II (6 South-eastern Europe countries).
+Pending voluntary contributions, activities will be held in the South Mediterranean region on the Emerald Network setting-up, aiming at continuing the work initiated in Morocco through a pilot project in 2008 and launching it in Tunisia.
+A new joint Council of Europe/European Commission project will be launched in 2013 for a period of 4 years (targeting 7 Central and Eastern European countries, and the South Caucasus) as a follow-up to the joint programme implemented in 2009-2012 in the region.

-Co-ordination with the EU and the European Environment Agency will continue focussing on the harmonisation of the Natura 2000 and the Emerald networks, in view of strengthening the future Pan-European Ecological Network and maintain European natural heritage.
+Co-ordination with the EU and co-operation with the European Environment Agency and its European Topic Centre on Biological Diversity will continue focussing on the harmonisation of the Natura 2000 and the Emerald networks, in view of strengthening the future Pan-European Ecological Network and maintain European natural heritage.